DevCicadaQ/CursorVIPFeedback/FAQ.md

 Without meeting these requirements, Cursor VIP may work incorrectly or not launch at all.

+## What should I do if I'm constantly being asked for email and password and cannot log in?

+This issue can occur for several reasons, but in practice, it usually happens due to suspicious traffic detection or temporary access blocking by the Cursor server.
+The solution is simple - wait a few hours before trying again.

 ## Your free trial has expired.

 There is currently no direct solution to this situation.